-In collaboration with BMS (which acquired Celgene in November 2019), we are developing ide-cel and the bb21217 product candidates as treatments for multiple myeloma, a hematologic malignancy that develops in the bone marrow and is fatal if untreated.
-We are co-developing and co-promoting ide-cel in the United States with BMS and we have exclusively licensed to BMS the development and commercialization rights for ide-cel outside of the United States.
-We and BMS anticipate a potential first submission in the first half of 2020 for regulatory approval of ide-cel as a treatment for relapsed and refractory multiple myeloma.
-We have exclusively licensed the development and commercialization rights for the bb21217 product candidate to BMS, with an option for us to elect to co-develop and co-promote bb21217 within the United States.
+In collaboration with Celgene Corporation, or Celgene, we are developing our bb2121 and bb21217 product candidates in multiple myeloma, a hematologic malignancy that develops in the bone marrow and is fatal if untreated.
+We are co-developing and co-promoting the bb2121 product candidate in the United States with Celgene and we have exclusively licensed to Celgene the development and commercialization rights for the bb2121 product candidate outside of the United States.
+We and Celgene anticipate the first potential approval of the bb2121 product candidate for the treatment of relapsed and refractory multiple myeloma in 2020.
+We have exclusively licensed the development and commercialization rights for the bb21217 product candidate to Celgene, with an option for us to elect to co-develop and co-promote bb21217 within the United States.